Give a gift that keeps on giving with a box of supplies teachers can always use and these free teacher appreciation printables.

 - Sanitizing wipes

 The best thing is, these don’t have to cost a fortune.
 Seriously, I just went to the local Dollar Tree and got pretty much everything you see in our gift.
-Yes…including the box, twine, and tissue paper!
-(Did you know Dollar Tree has in-store pickup?
-Such a game-changer!)
+Yes…including the box, twine, and tissue paper.

 And to make it even easier for you, the printable gift tag includes a page with the shopping list.
 It doesn’t get much simpler than that.